StellarSerene/UnityMol/README.md

 ## License

-UnityMol is **dual-licensed** under the LGPL-3.0 (see under).
+The original UnityMol is **dual-licensed** under the LGPL-3.0 (see under).
 However, all external assets used in UnityMol are under a permissive open-source license: MIT/Apache-2.0/BSD-3.0

-For commercial use, UnityMol can be licensed under a custom license.
-Please contact unitymol@gmail.com
+This project follows the lincenses used in the original.

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

-## the UnityMol team